Skip to content

 Warning

-In order to mark a run dependency as finished or failed, spacectl needs to be authenticated and have write access to all the spaces that have runs with the given dependency defined.
+To mark a run dependency as finished or failed, spacectl needs to be authenticated and have write access to all the spaces that have runs with the given dependency defined.

-Example with GH Actions»
+Example with GitHub Actions»

 1